 But a lot can be learned from looking at the negatives too.

-And it’s certainly better to learn from the mistakes of others, than to go through that pain yourself.
+And it’s certainly better to learn from the mistakes of others than to go through that pain yourself.

-Here are five real life examples of live chats gone horribly wrong.
-Systemic errors within software setup, resourcing and agent training in these examples have led to nightmare customer scenarios going viral, with companies scrambling to control the damage done after the event.
+Here are five real-life examples of live chats gone horribly wrong.
+Systemic errors within software setup, resourcing, and agent training in these examples have led to nightmare customer scenarios going viral, with companies scrambling to control the damage done after the event.

-Don’t fall into the same traps these companies did – read on for our advice on how to disaster-proof your live chats and guarantee the happiness, loyalty and respect of your customers.
+Don’t fall into the same traps these companies did – read on for our advice on how to disaster-proof your live chats, and guarantee the happiness, loyalty and respect of your customers.

 This experience went public very quickly.
 There are a few issues within this chat transcript, so let’s break it down.

 Agents are being assigned chats, then rapidly leaving them, with far too much transferring occurring.
 The canned responses they are using for this are not useful in helping the customer understand why this is happening.
-When the customer gets through to someone who sounds like they could help, he is again referred on using another canned response with no explanation why.
+When the customer gets through to someone who sounds like they could help, he is again referred to using another canned response with no explanation why.

 Agents also aren’t reading chat histories.
 The customer is forced to repeat his question three times, all the while getting no closer to having his issue understood.